-6.9.3.1 All candidate publicity material MUST be authorised by the Returning

-Officer prior to production, distribution, or broadcast.

-- 6.9.3.2 The Returning Officer may, at their discretion, provide proposed election material to other teams (via the Team Registering Officer) or individual candidates as part of the approval process.
-This process should be only undertaken where the materials make claims, which are about other teams or candidates.
-The final decision about if the material should be approved rests with the Returning Officer. - 6.9.3.3 English translations must be made available to the Returning Officer of all material produced in languages other than English and a reasonable time allowed for any verification deemed necessary to ensure that it does not breach section 6.18 of these regulations, prior to them being authorised for distribution - 6.9.3.4 Candidates may submit material for authorisation immediately following the close of nominations as per section 16.11 of the Constitution. - 6.9.3.5 All material must be authorised by either a candidate or one of the Team's registering officers.
-All material must include the name and student number of the candidate or registering officer. - 6.9.3.6 The Returning Officer shall not divulge material submitted for authorisation to any other candidate until it has been authorised, unless permitted by clause 6.9.2.2. - 6.9.3.7 The Returning Officer shall authorise all material as soon as practical after receiving the material or shall ensure authorisation within twenty-four (24) hours of receipt, during business hours, unless subject the process of clause 6.9.2.2 - 6.9.3.8 Material must display the authorisation of the Returning Officer - 6.9.3.9 The Returning Officer may refuse to authorise any material submitted by a candidate for broadcast, printing as a policy statement, posting or distribution if the Returning Officer believes it contains a statement which if published would breach section 6.18 of these regulations.
+- 6.9.3.5 All candidate publicity material MUST be authorised by the Returning Officer prior to production, distribution, or broadcast. - 6.9.3.6 The Returning Officer must provide proposed election material to other teams (via the Team Registering Officer) or individual candidates as part of the approval process, where the materials make claims, which are specifically about other teams or candidates.
+The final decision about if the material should be approved rests with the Returning Officer. - 6.9.3.7 English translations must be made available to the Returning Officer of all material produced in languages other than English and a reasonable time allowed for any verification deemed necessary to ensure that it does not breach section 6.18 of these regulations, prior to them being authorised for distribution - 6.9.3.8 Candidates may submit material for authorisation immediately following the close of nominations as per section 16.11 of the Constitution. - 6.9.3.9 All material must be authorised by either a candidate or one of the Team's registering officers.

+All material must include the name and student number of the candidate or registering officer. - 6.9.3.10 The Returning Officer shall not divulge material submitted for authorisation to any other candidate until it has been authorised, unless permitted by clause 6.9.3.2. - 6.9.3.11 The Returning Officer shall authorise all material as soon as practical after receiving the material or shall ensure authorisation within twenty-four (24) hours of receipt, during business hours, unless subject the process of clause 6.9.3.2 - 6.9.3.12 Material must display the authorisation of the Returning Officer - 6.9.3.13 The Returning Officer may refuse to authorise any material submitted by a candidate for broadcast, printing as a policy statement, posting or distribution if the Returning Officer believes it contains a statement which if published would breach section 6.18 of these regulations.